 Radial nerve entrapment symptoms

+The symptoms of radial nerve entrapment are very similar to those of tennis elbow, with pain on the outside of the elbow.
 Symptoms also include pins and needles or tingling in the hand and outer forearm.
-Tenderness may be felt in the muscles of the upper forearm with the maximum point of tenderness is about 4-6 cm down from the lateral epicondyle with tennis elbow this point is just below the bone.
+Tenderness may be felt in the muscles of the upper forearm with the maximum tenderness at a point about 4-6 cm down from the lateral epicondyle (bony bit on the outside of the elbow) in the supinator muscle.
+Lateral epicondylitis (Tennis elbow) pain is likely to be most tender at the attachment of the tendon at the lateral epicondyle.
 The patient may also experience aching in the wrist and pain may also radiate upwards into the upper arm.

 Radial nerve entrapment is more common in those who pronate and supinate the arm repetitively or turn the hand over, whereas tennis elbow is usually caused more by repetitive wrist extension or bending the wrist back.

 Treatment involves applying the PRICE principles of protection, rest, ice/cold therapy to the elbow and forearm to reduce pain and inflammation, in particular avoiding any repetitive wrist movements.

 A doctor may prescribe anti-inflammatory medication such as Ibuprofen to reduce pain and inflammation and relax the muscles (check with your doctor before taking any medication and do not take Ibuprofen if you have asthma).
 In severe or persistent cases a surgeon may operate to decompress the nerve which is generally successful.

 A professional therapist may use soft tissue massage techniques (play video) to relax and release the supinator muscle in the forearm which is often the cause of entrapment.
 Massage will pump blood into the muscle, reducing muscle spasm and helping to relax any tension in the muscle.